The average lifespan of a well water pump is about 8 to 10 years.

 Water Pump Duty Cycle

-How long a pump needs to run per day is one of the biggest factors in its life expectancy.
+How long a water pump needs to run per day is one of the biggest factors in its life expectancy.

 If your pump is running continuously all day then eventually the wear and tear will catch up with it.
 And, if the pump is cycling on and off frequently, then that also affects its lifespan.

-In either scenario, the pump is heating up and will lead to a failure sooner rather than later.
+In either scenario, the water pump is heating up and will lead to a failure sooner rather than later.

-A captive-air bladder-type water pressure tank is essential if you want your pump to live a full life.
-With the tank, the pump only runs long enough to fill the tank and then shuts off.
+A captive-air bladder-type water pressure tank is essential if you want your water pump to live a full life.
+With the pressure tank, the pump only runs long enough to fill the tank and then shuts off.

 Horsepower or Motor Size

-How much power your pump has also has an effect.
+How much power your well pump has also has an effect.
 A smaller horsepower pump has to work much harder than a bigger one to extract the water.
 This struggle heats up the motor and leads to parts wearing out.

 A pump with a horsepower of ¾ up to 1HP is recommended even if it seems like it may be more than you need.
 If your well water level gets low due to drought or other factors, then you’ll need that extra horsepower.